Actipro/WPF-Controls/Documentation/topics/docking/term-definitions.md

 A document window (represented by the [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow) class) is a docking window that is restricted to only be used within a MDI area.

-By default it is destroyed after it is closed, however this behavior can be changed.
+By default, it is destroyed after it is closed, however this behavior can be changed.

 </td>
 </tr>